Top

 How does it work?

 The method is based on the analysis of observed mutations in sequenced tumors and their site-by-site annotation with relevant features.
-The compendium of cancer genes and the mutational features for each cancer gene across malignancies have been derived from the systematic analysis of tens of thousands of tumor samples (www.intogen.org).
+The compendium of cancer genes and the mutational features for each cancer gene across malignancies have been derived from the systematic analysisof tens of thousands of tumor samples (www.intogen.org).
 Other relevant features have been collected from public databases.

 Schematic representation of how boostDM generates a gene-tumor type specific model for driver identification (exemplified with the gene EGFR in lung adenocarcinoma).
 Across the 756 patients in the cohort, 77 mutations were observed in the gene EGFR.
 These constitute the "driver" set to train the model.
-A "passenger" set is randomly generated, following the tri-nucleotide mutation probabilities inferred from the frequencies observed in the cohort.
+A "passenger" set is randomly generated, following the trinucleotide mutation probabilities inferred from the frequencies observed in the cohort.
 The "driver" and "passenger" sets are then annotated with pre-computed, gene-level and mutation-level features (mutational features).
 These sets are used to train a gradient boosting classifier.
 The outcome of this training is a driver mutation model applicable to EGFR in lung adenocarcinoma.
 In particular, this model yields a driver score for the 77 observed mutations, which allows to classify them into drivers and passengers.
 Also, we can derive an explanation of the contribution of each mutational feature to the classification of every mutation.
 In the figure: PTM stands for "post-translational modification".
+Data corresponding to boostDM release v2021.

 What is the main novelty?